 Students are asked not to bring valuables to school.
 Occasionally, students may wish to bring valuable items to school as part of a project or if relevant to school-related work.
-Under these circumstances, any valuables should be given to the teacher for safe-keeping.
+Under these circumstances, any valuables should be given to the teacher for safe keeping.
 Unless items are deposited with the school office, the school is not responsible for the loss or theft of valuables.
 A lost and found box is kept on the first floor next to the elevator.
 We ask that all your child's articles be clearly labeled with his/her name.
 The school takes no responsibility for lost belongings.
-School keeps found items for a long period of time (approximately 1 academic year).
-After this time all unclaimed items are given to charity.
-European School, Tbilisi
+School keeps found items for approximately 1 academic year.
+Afterwards, all unclaimed items are given to charity.

-EUROPEAN SCHOOL ALUMNI
+EUROPEAN SCHOOL ALUMNI IN THE WORLD